BuidlGuidl/eth-tech-tree-challenges/README.md

 - Revert if caller doesn't have any "DRT" tokens.
 - Revert if the voting period (set in the constructor) has already passed.
 - Revert if the caller has already voted.
 - The caller's token balance should be counted towards their outcome, "For" or "Against" the proposal.
-For instance, if same holds 10 tokens and votes against the proposal then the proposal should have 10 votes added to the "Against" outcome.
+For instance, if Sam holds 10 tokens and votes against the proposal then the proposal should have 10 votes added to the "Against" outcome.
 - Emit an event called `VoteCasted(address voter, bool vote, uint256 weight)` with the caller address, the bool representing whether they were "For" or "Against" and their token balance.

 ### Step 3